ryangrayson1/DS2002-Project1/README.md

 - Provided try..catch blocks and error messages to ensure functional API calls and data loading
 - More specific details commented in etl.py
-*Note: before running etl.py, check the comments at the top of the file for setup instructions*
-* After running etl.py, run create_sale_date_dim.sql and integrate_sale_date_dim.sql to create the date dimension table that links to sales.
+*Note: before running etl.py, check the comments at the top of the file for setup instructions* *Note: After running etl.py, run create_sale_date_dim.sql and integrate_sale_date_dim.sql to create the date dimension table that links to sales.

 ### Deliverable 3 - Author one or more SQL queries (SELECT statements) to demonstrate proper functionality
 - See project_queries.sql